12 Top Waterholes for Watching Wildlife on Kruger National Park Safaris

 Built on a large waterhole, the main deck and some of the suites at Arathusa offer views across the water.
 Eat your breakfast on the breakfast deck right on the water and watch as the animals come down to drink and hippos float about lazily.

 Here, too, the breakfast and lunch area overlooks the waterhole and there’s the perfect deck on which to spend afternoons.
-Take your binoculars and marvel at the bird- and wildlife.
+Take your binoculars and marvel at the birds- and wildlife.

 12. Camp Shawu, South-Eastern Kruger